New work: a simple guide to understand what is currently happening

-Our working environment has drastically been reshuffled due to Covid-19.
+Our work environment has been drastically reshuffled due to Covid-19.
 However, this recent vision of our work practices began before the pandemic.
-In fact, these new ways of working are the results of bigger changes that have occured over the last few decades.
+In fact, these new ways of working are the result of bigger changes that have occured over the last few decades.
 What factors are currently shifting our working environments?
 Hybrid work is not the only modern shift that we are experiencing in the workplace.
 Which other examples of New Way of Working - NWoW can we observe? deskbird, as a model of New Work, answers these questions!

 What are the new patterns shaping new work?

-What does your employees' demographic profile look like?
-Baby Boomers don’t have the same working patterns as Millennials or Generation Z. However, a multigenerational workforce is quite common and can be a real strength for any organisation.
-While older collaborators have more experience, younger team members bring value by promoting the benefits of advanced technology.
+What do your employees' demographic profiles look like?
+Baby Boomers don’t have the same work patterns as Millennials or Generation Z. However, a multigenerational workforce is quite common and can be a real strength for any organisation.
+While older employees have more experience, younger team members bring value by promoting the benefits of advanced technology.

 "If you've ever witnessed a team spanning 50 or more years come together to solve a problem, you know that that's when the magic happens," said Bettina Deynes, SHRM-SCP, vice president of human resources for the Society for Human Resource Management.